Opentrons/Protocols/protocols/Arcis_Sample_Prep_demo/README.md

 * Left Pipette: A P300 single-channel pipette is required to be attached to the right mount.
 Select a second pipette, either a P10 (working volume: 1-10 uL) or P50 (5-50 uL) based on your extract volume if it is smaller than 30 uL.
 * Sample Number: Customize the number of samples to run per protocol (max: 12 for this demo kit)
-* Sample Container: Select the container type for your sample source
-* Stage 1 Container: Select the container type for your Stage 1 reaction
-* Stage 2 Container: Select the container type for your Stage 2 reaction
+* Reaction Container: Select the container type for your reactions
 * Extract Volume: Specify the volume from Stage 1 reaction to be extracted for Stage 2 reaction
 * Extract/Reagent 2 Ratio: Specify the Stage 1 Reaction to Reagent 2 volume ratio for Stage 2 reaction